MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-23-finding-installed-software.md

 }
 ```

-## Avoid Win32_Product
+## Avoid Get-CimInstance and Get-WMIObject

-Using Get-CimInstance (or the old method of Get-WMIObject) using the Win32_Product, not only takes longer to query but also will cause the msi installers to fire and will reconfigure or run consistency checks that could have undesired consequences to the software installed on the machine.
+Using Get-CimInstance (or the old method of Get-WMIObject) using the Win32_Product, not only takes longer to query but also will cause the msi installers to fire and will reconfigure or run consistency checks that could have undesired consequences to the software installed on the machine as shown below.

 ```powershell
 Get-CimInstance -ClassName 'Win32_product'